kotomino/life-is-brewtiful-project/README.md

 # Life Is Brewtiful Ruby on Rails App

-Flappy Bernie is a Rails web app for reviewing breweries in the United States.
+Life Is Brewtiful is a Rails web app that lets users review over 8000+ breweries from all over the United States.
+It includes profile pages, avatar images, top 100 breweries page, and a search feature.
+CRUD actions are available for all reviews belonging to the user.

 ## Preview
 ### Homepage